 If the Fixed bit is 0 and the actual length of the block on the tape does not match the transfer length requested, the tape drive transfers the number of bytes available up to the transfer length requested.
-Then, it terminates the READ command and returns Check Condition status (if the SILI bit is set to 0).
-The REQUEST SENSE data is set as follows:
+Then, it terminates the READ command and returns Check Condition status (the Check Condition status may be suppressed if the SILI bit is set to 1).

+Valid 1

+ILI 1

+Sense Key No Sense (0h)

-Indicate the difference between the actual length and the requested length:
+Information bytes Indicate the difference between the actual length and the requested length:

-- If the requested length is greater than the actual length, the Information bytes are positive. - If the requested length is less than the actual length, the Information bytes are negative (2s complement notation)
+If the requested length is greater than the actual length, the Information bytes are positive.

+If the requested length is less than the actual length, the Information bytes are negative (2s complement notation)

+ASC 00h

+ASCQ 00h

-ASC 00h ASCQ 00h FSC 0Ah
+FSC 0Ah